bartvanderwal/java-rmi/blog.md

 > "In distributed computing, a *remote procedure call* (RPC) is when a computer program causes a *procedure* (subroutine) to execute in a *different address space* (commonly on another computer on a shared network), which is coded *as if* it were a normal (local) procedure call, without the programmer explicitly coding the details for the remote interaction.
 That is, the programmer writes essentially the same code whether the subroutine is local to the executing program, or remote."

-Het RPC concept bestaat al sinds 1960, schrijft dezelfde pagina, maar het is wellicht fijn om het wat concreter te maken hoe je als developer hier mee aan de slag kunt, met een voorbeeld in Java.
+Het nut van RPC is dus om 'functionaliteit' van 'elders' in je eigen systeem te kunnen gebruiken, alsof het lokaal aanwezig is.
+Het concept *RPC* bestaat al sinds 1960, schrijft dezelfde pagina.
+Doel van deze blog s wellicht fijn om het wat concreter te maken hoe je als developer hier mee aan de slag kunt, met een voorbeeld in Java.

 <img alt="Tiobe Index: Java zakt, maar it's still there" src="plaatjes/tiobe-index.png" align="right" width="400">